 Gale Virtual Library offers more than 7,000 authoritative, full-text titles (from Gale and a host of premier publishing partners) within 18 subject areas.

 ResearchIT CT is Connecticut's RE-search engine, with access to millions of newspaper and magazine articles, photos, and journals for free.

 This online encyclopedia offers high quality reference articles and more...maps, news, educator tools, student activities, dictionary, etc.

-The African American experience encompasses the contributions of individuals from the African American community who have achieved prominence in the arts, entertainment, the sciences, business, the military, and politics as well as nameless others who endured slavery and institutionalized discrimination.
+African American Experience encompasses the contributions of individuals from the African American community who have achieved prominence in the arts, entertainment, the sciences, business, the military, and politics as well as nameless others who endured slavery and institutionalized discrimination.

-The Modern Era is the covers a broad range of topics in depth--the evolution of modern Europe since the Renaissance; concurrent developments in Asia, Africa, and the Islamic World; the global impact of the Industrial Revolution; and the last 100 years of international conflict and cooperation.
+Modern World History covers a broad range of topics in depth--the evolution of modern Europe since the Renaissance; concurrent developments in Asia, Africa, and the Islamic World; the global impact of the Industrial Revolution; and the last 100 years of international conflict and cooperation.

 Science in Context is an engaging online resource providing contextual information on hundreds of today’s most significant science topics.
 Gale’s authoritative, curriculum-aligned reference content is merged with full-text magazine, academic journal, and news articles; experiments, images, videos, audio files, and links to vetted websites.

-Topics covered in Science Reference Center include biology, chemistry, earth and space science, environmental science, health and medicine, history of science, life science, physics, science and society, science as inquiry, scientists, technology and wildlife
+Science Reference Center includes biology, chemistry, earth and space science, environmental science, health and medicine, history of science, life science, physics, science and society, science as inquiry, scientists, technology and wildlife